-Recently Issued Accounting Pronouncements
+Recently Adopted Accounting Pronouncements

-In May 2011, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2011-04, "Fair Value Measurement (Topic 820): Amendments to Achieve Common Fair Value Measurement and Disclosure Requirements in U.S. GAAP and IFRSs."
+In May 2011, the Financial Accounting Standards Board (the "FASB") issued Accounting Standards Update ("ASU") 2011-04, "Fair Value Measurement (Topic 820): Amendments to Achieve Common Fair Value Measurement and Disclosure Requirements in U.S. GAAP and IFRSs."
 The pronouncement was issued to provide a uniform framework for fair value measurements and related disclosures between U.S. GAAP and International Financial Reporting Standards ("IFRS").
 ASU 2011-04 changes certain fair value measurement principles and enhances the disclosure requirements particularly for level 3 fair value measurements.
-This pronouncement is effective for us in the first quarter of 2012 and is not expected to have a significant impact to our consolidated financial statements.
+We adopted the standard effective January 1, 2012 and it did not have a significant impact to our consolidated financial statements.

 In June 2011, the FASB issued ASU 2011-05, "Comprehensive Income (Topic 220): Presentation of Comprehensive Income."
-ASU 2011-05 eliminates the option to present components of other comprehensive income as part of the statement of shareholders' equity and requires the presentation of components of net income and components of other comprehensive income either in a single continuous statement of comprehensive income or in two separate but consecutive statements.
-In December 2011, the FASB deferred the requirement to present reclassification adjustments for each component of accumulated other comprehensive income in both net income and other comprehensive income on the face of the financial statements.
-These pronouncements are effective for us in the first quarter of 2012 and will not have a significant impact to our consolidated financial statements.
+ASU 2011-05 eliminates the option to present components of other comprehensive income solely as part of the statement of shareholders' equity and requires the presentation of components of net income and components of other comprehensive income either in a single continuous statement of comprehensive income or in two separate but consecutive statements.
+In December 2011, the FASB deferred the requirement to present reclassification adjustments for each component of accumulated other comprehensive income on the face of the financial statements.
+We adopted the standards effective January 1, 2012 and modified the presentation in our consolidated financial statements accordingly.
+Other comprehensive loss in our financial statements relates to the change in valuation on our interest rate swap agreements as further discussed in Note 8.